BTS: A Comprehensive Benchmark for Tie Strength Prediction: Pseudo-Label Evaluation Framework

-Strong ties are expected to be less likely to break compared to weak ties.
-To demonstrate that our definitions align with this expectation, we use the Twitter dataset as an example and illustrate the disconnection rates of pseudo ground-truth strong and weak ties after $\Delta T$ weeks in Table~\ref{table:unfollow}.
-Overall, strong ties dissolved less often compared with weak ties across all definitions, and both strong and weak ties have more chances to dissolve with the increase of $\Delta T$.
-More specifically, Definitions I, III, and VII, which characterize strong ties as bidirectional, exhibit lower disconnection rates, affirming that bidirectional ties are more durable than unidirectional ones.
+Ideally, stronger ties should have a lower dissolution rate than weaker ties ($R > 1$), and the tie resilience ratio is expected to increase as the network evolves.
+To examine this, we analyze the Twitter dataset, with results presented in Table~\ref{table:unfollow}.
+Overall, strong ties dissolve less frequently than weak ties across all definitions, and both types of ties become more likely to dissolve as $\Delta T$ increases.
+More specifically, Definitions I, III, and VII, which define strong ties as bidirectional connections, exhibit lower disconnection rates, reinforcing the idea that bidirectional ties are more stable than unidirectional ones.
 Additionally, as $\Delta T$ increases, the probability of both strong and weak ties breaking rises.
-According to Figure~\ref{fig:dis_ratio}, the ratio of weak to strong tie disconnection rates grows with $\Delta T$, indicating that weak ties break at a faster rate than strong ties.
-These findings not only corroborate our intuitive understanding but also offer valuable insights that \textit{(1) stronger ties are more resilient than weak ties, and (2) this tie resiliency ratio increases as the network evolves.} These are important insights into tie strength and we believe that they can pave the way for future advancements in this field.
+Figure~\ref{fig:dis_ratio} further confirms this trend, showing that $R$ increases with $\Delta T$, indicating that weak ties deteriorate faster than strong ties.
+These findings support our intuition and validate the correctness of the evaluation framework.

+Based on the results in Table~\ref{table:unfollow}, we gain key insights into the quality of pseudo-labels assigned under different definitions.
+For instance, Definition I (Avg. $R=1.31$) provides a more meaningful representation of tie strength than Definition V (Avg. $R=1.07$).
+This aligns with our understanding of Twitter’s social structure, where Definition I (users following each other) better represents a strong tie compared to Definition V (one user frequently commenting on another), which may simply reflect a highly engaged follower.
+This analysis demonstrates that our framework effectively evaluates the quality of pseudo-labels based on the dataset's characteristics.